munkireport/munkireport-php/docs/hacking.md

 If you want to contribute to munkireport2, please fork the repository and send a pull request for your changes.

+## Views

+All views are in the views folder, if you want to modify the views you can override the view path by adding

+	$conf['view_path']

+to config.php and point it to a different location outside the munkireport app directory.

+If you just want to change de dashboard, you can add a custom dashboard:

+	app/views/dashboard/custom_dashboard.php

 ## Modules

 To add new data to munkireport2 you can set up a module.
 A module is a directory that contains